Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 54 points in all five games this season.
+- Oregon and its opponents have gone over 54 points in all five games this season.

 - Cal and its opponents have combined to score more than 54 points in three of five games this season.

-- Friday's over/under is 6.0 points lower than the two team's combined 60 points per game average.
+- The combined points per game average of the two teams, 60, is 6.0 points more than Friday's over/under.

-- The 49.4 combined points per game that these two squads have allowed this season are 4.6 fewer than the 54 over/under in this contest.
+- The 49.4 combined points per game that these two squads have allowed this season are 4.6 fewer than the 54 total in this contest.

-- The Ducks and their opponents have scored an average of 59.3 points per game in 2021, 5.3 more than Friday's total.

-- In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 4.4 fewer than this game's set over/under.
+- The 54 over/under in this game is 4.4 points above the 49.6 average total in Golden Bears games this season.

 Oregon Stats and Trends

-- Oregon is 1-3 against the spread and 4-0 overall in games when it records more than 27.6 points.
+- Oregon is 1-3 against the spread and 4-0 overall in games when it scores more than 27.6 points.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.